Arieleg/mpv-copyTime/README.md

 For GNU/Linux use copyTime-xclip.lua, that uses xclip instead of Powershell, thanks maxigaz.

-Put copyTime-xclip.lua and copyTime-xclip.sh in your scripts folder (usually "~/.config/mpv/scripts/").
+* Put copyTime-xclip.lua and copyTime-xclip.sh in your scripts folder (usually "~/.config/mpv/scripts/").

+* Modify copyTime-xclip.lua to set the correct path to copyTime-xclip.sh.

 The script needs xclip to work.